Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last Tuesday, North Korea successfully launched its first reconnaissance satellite into Earth orbit.
 Photo: KCNA

-“It is a legitimate and just way to exercise the right of self-defense and to thoroughly respond to and accurately monitor the serious military actions of the US and its backers,” the statement said.
+“It is a legitimate and just way to exercise the right of self-defense and thoroughly respond to and accurately monitor the serious military actions of the US and its backers,” the statement said.

 North Korea announced last Tuesday that it had successfully launched a reconnaissance satellite into orbit and was transmitting back images of US and South Korean military bases in the region.

-South Korea's defense ministry said North Korean soldiers were observed bringing heavy weapons back into the Demilitarized Zone (DMZ) border area and setting up guard posts that the two countries had dismantled under the agreement.
+South Korea's defense ministry said North Korean soldiers were observed bringing heavy weapons back into the Demilitarized Zone (DMZ) border area and setting up guard posts that the two countries had demolished under the agreement.

-South Korea estimates that North Korea has about 160 guard posts along the DMZ and South Korea has 60.
+South Korea estimates North Korea has about 160 guard posts along the DMZ and South Korea has 60.
 Each side destroyed 11 of them, following a military agreement signed in 2018 to reduce escalating tensions and prevent the risk of military clashes.

 Armed North Korean soldiers have been spotted restoring damaged guard posts in several locations since Friday, South Korea's defense ministry said, citing photos from cameras in the DMZ.